 I spent 18 months writing my first book on ethics: Human Values and Ethics in the Workplace.
-It summed up my perspective on ethics, namely, that people develop through different world views, so at one end of the spectrum people resist ethics and only acknowledge laws and rules.
-At the other end of the spectrum they embrace ethics and see the world as a place where their role is to foster fairness, love and growth.
+It summed up my perspective on ethics, namely, that people develop through different world views, so at one end of the spectrum people resist ethics and only acknowledge laws and rules (if they have to).
+At the other end of the spectrum people embrace ethics and see the world as a place where their role is to foster fairness, love and growth.

-So now I have two streams of books — one that explains ideas, and another that tells stories.
-Well, if only it was so simple!
-In reality, the stories infiltrate into the ideas books, and the ideas flow into the story books.
-And then there is the poetry — I have two books of poems and personal stories.
+So I have two streams of books — one that explains ideas, and another that tells stories.
+Well, if only it was that simple!
+In reality, the stories infiltrate into the philosophical books, and the ideas flow into the stories.
+I wrote a second story that looked at ethics in leadership, delving into another experience I had in a community-based organisation.
+The book was called Sustenance.

-And now I have written a book that pours everything into the same pot - stories, themes and ideas, and poetry and short stories.
-It's called To the bush and back to business (2012).
+This book is called To the bush and back to business (published in 2012).
 Look at the Books pages to find out more.

-Visit the other pages of this website and you will find out about all my books, and articles I have written on various topics, such as human resource management, training and development, coaching and mentoring.
+Visit the other pages of this website and you will find out about all my books, as well as articles I have written on various topics, such as human resource management, employment law, training and development, coaching and mentoring.